-For this delicious Slow Roasted Asparagus, gorgeous spring asparagus is tossed with olive oil and balsamic vinegar and then slowly roasted until it’s nicely browned and tender.
-And of course this slow roasted asparagus is low-carb, Keto, low-glycemic, gluten-free, Paleo, Whole 30, and South Beach Diet friendly!
+For this delicious Low-Carb Slow Roasted Asparagus, gorgeous spring asparagus is tossed with olive oil and balsamic vinegar and then slowly roasted until it’s nicely browned and tender.
+And of course this slow roasted asparagus is also Keto, low-glycemic, gluten-free, Paleo, and Whole 30!
 Use the Diet-Type Index to find more recipes like this one.

 I’ve shared plenty of recipes for asparagus that’s roasted at high heat, like Roasted Asparagus with Mushrooms, Roasted Asparagus with Soy-Sesame Glaze, or Holiday Roasted Asparagus.
 And in my opinion nothing beats early spring asparagus when it’s simply coated with olive oil and balsamic vinegar and then slowly roasted so the vinegar slightly caramelizes.
 I think this is just the BEST way to cook asparagus in the spring, especially when you might want to have it be sharing the oven with something else for an easy meal.